-Your legal representative in Ecuador will be the face of your organization in the local business community, so it pays to choose wisely.
+Your legal representative will be the face of your organization in the local business community, so it pays to choose wisely.

 Ecuador’s labor legislation recognizes legal representatives as agents appointed by legally established companies.
 That means they are not considered workers and, therefore, they do not have the right to receive the same labor benefits as most employees in Ecuador.

-However, a legal representative in Ecuador will still have to contribute to the National Social Security Institute — Ecuador’s compulsory public insurance.
+However, a legal representative will still have to contribute to the National Social Security Institute — Ecuador’s compulsory public insurance.
 This contribution equates to 17.6% of the payee’s income tax.

 Your legal representative will represent your organization before local authorities.
 They will fulfill all legal requirements, attend all appointments and respond to any demands on your behalf — a particularly useful service for anyone who doesn’t speak the local language.

 Some of the most essential duties of a legal representative in Ecuador include:

 - Signing contracts

 - Hiring new staff

 - Acting as a representative in company trials and lawsuits.

 - Signing any obligation authorized by the shareholders